Benefits

 I’m a pensioner and/or Seniors Card holder, will I need to pay the full amount?

-Property owners holding either a Commonwealth Pensioner Concession Card, or Commonwealth Seniors Health Card together with a WA Seniors Card will be entitled to a 50 per cent discount on underground power charges, proportionate to their share of the property.
-If you choose to pay by instalments this 50 per cent discount is available for each year instalment payments are applicable.
+Property owners holding either a Commonwealth Pensioner Concession Card, or Commonwealth Seniors Health Card together with a WA Seniors Card will be entitled to a 50 per cent State Government rebate on underground power charges, proportionate to their share of the property.
+This rebate applies to the pensioner’s primary residence, not to investment properties.

 State Government Seniors Card holders can access a fixed rebate of $100, for payment in full, proportionate to their share of the property.